Stephen Duneier: Career in finance

 While still attending graduate school at NYU, Duneier worked as a foreign exchange option trader specializing in exotic derivatives at Credit Suisse in New York City.
 He was later hired by Bank of America to expand their foreign exchange business into European crosses and Emerging Markets and eventually promoted to Global Head of Currency Option Trading.
 Soon after Bank of America merged with Nations Bank, Duneier moved to AIG International where he was eventually named managing director in charge of Emerging Markets trading and based out of London, England.
 In 2002, Duneier launched a proprietary trading portfolio known as "TIP" for AIG International.
 Shortly after the firm merged with Banque AIG, Duneier became a global macro portfolio manager at London Diversified Fund Management in London and later at Peloton Partners in Santa Barbara, California.
 In 2008, he was one of the founding partners at Grant Capital Partners which grew to $1.25 billion in assets under management.
 He left in 2012 to launch Bija Capital Management and eventually Bija Advisors LLC, a consulting firm which advises experienced hedge fund managers, CIO's and asset allocators.
 Through Bija Advisors, he speaks on and publishes a subscription based newsletter covering topics on economics, cognitive science, and investment management.
-Duneier's book, AlphaBrain is released in March 2019 (Wiley & Sons).
+Duneier's book, AlphaBrain was released in March 2019 (Wiley & Sons).